-The U.S. Grains Council has been active in Korea since opening an office in Seoul in 1972, and Korea remains one of our most important markets.
+The U.S. Grains Council has been active in Korea since opening an office in Seoul in 1972 and Korea remains one of the United States' most important export markets for coarse grains and co-products.
 USGC/Korea programs have been instrumental in the growth of animal agriculture and corn processing industry.
 The impressive growth of Korean economy and achievement of agricultural industry has enabled the Council to engage in a complete range of initiatives, including value-added product promotion and biotechnology education as well as working with industry and government to promote open market policies.
-The Korean coarse grains import market has expanded to some 12 million metric tons recently from less than half a million in early 1970s.
+The Korean coarse grains import market has expanded to some 12 million metric tons recently from less than half a million in early 1970's.
 Producing very little amount domestically, Korea has historically been the #2 or the #3 U.S. coarse grains import markets in the world.

 In order to fulfill its mission of building markets for America's grains, the U.S. Grains Council operates 10 international offices as well as its headquarters in Washington, D.C.
 Please contact international staff in the Washington office first.
 Washington staff will know who is available to provide the best and quickest response to your questions.

 Duane Toews and Mike Dwyer, Chief Economist @usgc talk #ethanol production. #KsAg #FarmFactor